xwal/awesome-stars/README.md

 - [shu223/ARKit-Sampler](https://github.com/shu223/ARKit-Sampler) - Code examples for ARKit.
 - [scinfu/SwiftSoup](https://github.com/scinfu/SwiftSoup) - SwiftSoup: Pure Swift HTML Parser, with best of DOM, CSS, and jquery (Supports Linux, iOS, Mac, tvOS, watchOS)
 - [HarshilShah/NotchKit](https://github.com/HarshilShah/NotchKit) - A simple way to hide the notch on the iPhone X
-- [SwiftKickMobile/SwiftMessages](https://github.com/SwiftKickMobile/SwiftMessages) - A very flexible message bar for iOS written in Swift.
+- [SwiftKickMobile/SwiftMessages](https://github.com/SwiftKickMobile/SwiftMessages) - A very flexible message bar for UIKit and SwiftUI.
 - [MessageKit/MessageKit](https://github.com/MessageKit/MessageKit) - A community-driven replacement for JSQMessagesViewController
 - [hanleyweng/CoreML-in-ARKit](https://github.com/hanleyweng/CoreML-in-ARKit) - Simple project to detect objects and display 3D labels above them in AR.
 This serves as a basic Template for an ARKit project to use CoreML.
 - [likedan/Core-ML-Car-Recognition](https://github.com/likedan/Core-ML-Car-Recognition) - A Car Recognition Framework for CoreML